backstage/backstage/plugins/github-release-manager/README.md

 Does it build and ship your code? **No**.

-What `GRM` does is manage your **[releases](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository)** on GitHub, building and shipping is entirely up to you as a developer to handle in your CI.
+What `GRM` does is manage your **[releases](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository)** on GitHub, building and shipping is entirely up to you as a developer to handle in your CI.

 `GRM` is built with industry standards in mind and the flow is as follows:

 ![](./src/cards/info/flow.png)

 > **GitHub**: The source control system where releases reside in a practical sense.
-Read more about GitHub releases [here](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/.
+Read more about [GitHub releases](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).
 Note that this plugin works just as well with GitHub Enterprise)
 >
 > **Release Candidate (RC)**: A GitHub pre-release intended primarily for internal testing
 >